Please select the country or location you would like to see content from.

 Who should avoid it?

-Beconase can interact with other medicines such as ritonavir, ketoconazole and other corticosteroids.
-If you take any prescription, over-the-counter or herbal medicines, ask your doctor or pharmacist to check if they are safe to take alongside Beconase.
+Beconase AQ can interact with other medicines such as ritonavir, ketoconazole and other corticosteroids.
+If you take any prescription, over-the-counter or herbal medicines, ask your doctor or pharmacist to check if they are safe to take alongside Beconase AQ.

 Are there any side effects?